markwest1972/sommer-2014/README.md

 by Lars Nedberg & Henrik Loennechen

-This repo is a fork of the original
-Owner Arne-Richard Hofsøy (arhplanet@gmail.com).
+This repo is a fork of the original https://github.com/henloen/sommer-2014 This version Owner is: Arne-Richard Hofsøy (arhplanet@gmail.com).

 #####What is it?#####